foundersandcoders/old-coursebook/patterns/week6/GoogleMapsAPI.md

 Clone our [repo](https://github.com/Conorc1000/GoogleMapsAPI) to follow along.

-1. To see the basic HTML outline go to start.html
+To see the basic HTML outline go to start.html. finished.html shows a working example where you can type in an address, the map then zooms to that address and sets a marker.

+Use start.html as a starting point to make your own google map functions.

+Here are the steps we took to create our finished.html file.
-2. We first created the initialize function which put a map onto the page when it loads.
+1. We first created the initialize function which put a map onto the page when it loads.
-3. We then created the findAddress function which is sending a request to the Google Maps API.
+2. We then created the findAddress function which is sending a request to the Google Maps API.
-4. When the response is sent back from the API we go through the JSON object to access the longitude and latitude coordinates.
+3. When the response is sent back from the API we go through the JSON object to access the longitude and latitude coordinates.
-5. The function createMarker is then run with these coordinates to make the marker and zoom to it.
+4. The function createMarker is then run with these coordinates to make the marker and zoom to it.

 ## References
 http://www.w3schools.com/googleapi/default.asp